feedhenry-staff/wfm-doc/Running-Locally.md

 ### Using Drag & Drop Apps Locally

-The *raincatcher-appforms* module requires that the containing cloud app has access to a running MBaaS.
+The *raincatcher-appforms* module requires that the containing cloud app has access to a running RHMAP MBaaS.
 This allows the local *raincatcher-demo-cloud* app to access

 - Forms
 - Themes
 - Drag & Drop App Config

-See [this guide](http://docs.feedhenry.com/v3/guides/create_a_forms_project_single_theme.html) to for more Drag & Drop Apps feature detail.
+See [this guide](http://docs.feedhenry.com/v3/guides/create_a_forms_project_single_theme.html) for more Drag & Drop Apps feature detail.

 If you have access to the RHMAP Platform, you can use an existing Cloud App environment variables to populate environment variables from the Cloud App in a Forms Project.